danenigma/IBM-Interview/README.md

 to test the system

 ### Future works
- - Develope an Android app that uses the sampe api
+ - Develope an Android app that uses the sampe API
  - Improve the accuracy of the model using techniques like Data Augmentation.

 ## References